Youth Mental Health First Aid

-REGISTER: Youth Mental Health First Aid is offered monthly throughout Santa Barbara County.
+Youth Mental Health First Aid is offered monthly throughout Santa Barbara County.
 SIGN UP early because courses will fill up.
-Let us know if you would like to coordinate a private class for 20 people to train in your organization, church, or group.
-The course is available in both English.
-The virtual course will be offered in Spanish in 2021.
+Let us know if you would like to coordinate a private class for 20 people to train in your organization or group.
+The course is currently available online in both English and Spanish.

 Upcoming Classes & Registration

 Youth Mental Health First Aid will be offered monthly at various locations throughout the County.
 SIGN UP early because courses will fill up.
 Let us know if you would like to coordinate a private class for 30 people to train in your organization, church, or group.
 The course is available in both English and Spanish.
 PRINT FLYER [ENGLISH] >> PRINT FLYER [SPANISH] >>